Students in SRES have various opportunities to acquire relevant experience in working environments.

 While it is the students responsibility to secure a placement, plenty of help is at hand.

-During the first and second year students are supported by the SRES Placement Officer, Faculty Employability Coordinator, and Employability and Careers Centre team to identify and secure a placement opportunity.
+During the first and second year students are supported by the SRES Placement Officer and the Industry and Placements team to identify and secure a placement opportunity.
 Once secured, a training agreement is signed by the student, the University, and the employer, setting out expectations and practical arrangements for the placement.

 During the placement students are assigned a mentor at their employer and a University of Essex academic mentor.
 Student progress is monitored via email, Skype, and potentially a personal visit from the academic mentor.